Installing Local should be easy, but if you’re having trouble, this is guide should help!

 This should be enough to install Local as well as create a few new WordPress sites using the Preferred Environment.

-You’ll need more disk space if you are working on sites that are large or if you need to download and install additional Lightning Services for running a Custom Environment.
+You’ll need more disk space if you are working on large sites or if you need to download and install additional Lightning Services to run a Custom Environment.

 .dmg file, and move Local to the